 - A short i co-edited Love is Blind was nominated at the Cannes Film Festival for the 2015 Palm D’or.

 - A short i edited “Mouse X” has recently passed 240,000 views online and is now in development as a feature.

 - A short i directed “Self Help” was nominated for best film at the New York Film Festival in 2011

 - A short i edited “Man Up” was a finalist in the 2012 Virgin Media Shorts competition, one of only 12 chosen to screen at cinemas nationwide.

 My dad used to read classic novels to me to get me to sleep, so I have a love of storytelling hardwired into my brain.
-At 10 i was introduced to the power of cinema when I was unable to cope with the visceral fear induced by Jurassic Park (I left the room and couldn’t come back in when i heard the screaming).
-I grew up mostly watching silly comedy, sci-fi and melodramas, so I still count “Star Trek 2:The Wrath of Khan” as a pinnacle of cinematic expression, along with “Airplane!” and “The Godfather”.
+At 10 i was introduced to the visceral power of cinema when I was unable to cope with the fear induced by Jurassic Park (I left the cinema and couldn’t come back in when i heard the screaming).
+I grew up mostly watching silly comedy, sci-fi and melodramas, so I count “Star Trek 2:The Wrath of Khan” as a masterpiece of cinematic expression, along with “The Godfather” and “Airplane!”.
 When i’m not working I love going to see stand up comedy and music gigs, listening to comedy podcasts, and trying to do yoga to reduce my blubber.